 Special Olympics began in Illinois with the first games at Soldier Field in July 1968 thanks to the efforts of Eunice Kennedy Shriver and her peers.
 There are now more than 4.5 million athletes in 170 countries.
 Special Olympics is financially sound with diverse revenue streams, a thorough annual budget process and increasing organizational revenue streams.
 Special Olympics Illinois does not charge athletes or their families to participate in the program.

 Provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.

-- Programs in 18 Areas, each coordinated by an Area Director and a volunteer committee
+- Programs in 11 Regions, each coordinated by a Region Director and a volunteer committee

 - Dynamic sports and corporate partnerships

 - 2019 Reach Report | 2018 Reach Report | 2017 Reach Report | 2016 Reach Report

 - REAL SPORTS: Deliver high-quality training and competition in an inclusive culture that stresses athletic excellence, rewards determination, emphasizes health and celebrates achievement.

 - ATHLETE HEALTH: Promote the overall well-being of people with intellectual disabilities via programs that ensure ongoing access to quality, community-based health care services, highlighted by free health screenings at Special Olympics competitions, games and other venues.

 - TRANSFORMATIVE EDUCATION: Equip young people and adult influencers with effective tools and training to create sports, classrooms and community actions that produce friendships and acceptance, driving positive attitude and behavioral change.